razorpay/blade/.changeset/odd-experts-hope.md

 feat(blade): add listener for toggling breakpoints

 **Updates**
+* Add `breakpoints` token to the themes.
-* After upgrading to this version you'll get responsiveness out of the box in typography tokens.
+* Out of the box responsiveness support for typography tokens.

-* This release adds support for following breakpoints
+* Publish `useBreakpoint` hook.
+* Following breakpoints are supported as of today.
   ```
   /** max width: 320px  */
   xs: 320;